-Luminox has finally updated the Original Navy SEALs 3000 range of military-inspired timekeepers with a totally black model.
+Luminox has finally updated the Original Navy SEALs 3000 collection with a totally black model.
 Presented in a black carbon-reinforced polycarbonate body, the 2012 Luminox Original Navy SEALs 3000 Blackout (Ref.
 A.3001.BO) has its dial, as well all inscriptions, repainted either black or very dark grey.
 Its nighttime legibility (the main feature of any “tactical” watch) remains unharmed, though, thanks to 15 LLT micro-tubes that are filled with light-emitting tritium gas.

 Although the watch now comes in a different color scheme, the hardware is the same.

 According to official specs, the watch comes in a slightly oversized case, which is formed from carbon-reinforced polycarbonate and is 43 millimeters in diameter and less than 11 millimeters high.

 The impressive slimness comes courtesy of the Swiss-made Ronda 515 HH6 quartz movement that gives you the standard three-hand functionality as well as a simple calendar display, which is placed at 3 hours.
 The Swiss brand promises that its standard battery is good for as long as 50 months, which is nice since nobody likes to visit service centers too often.
 The mechanism also has a power-saving function that may come in handy if you are one of those persons who often wears a watch for months without taking it off his or her wrist only to bury it for a couple of years in the chest of drawers in favor of a new shiny toy.
 It is also claimed to be a repairable unit, which is not particularly relevant in this price niche but is still nice to have in case the watch bears some sentimental value.

 Designed with professionals in mind, the Luminox Original Navy SEAL 3000 Blackout (Ref.
 A.3001.BO) features a pretty much impressive water resistance rating, which makes the watch usable for basic diving and snorkeling.